wing5wong/artisan-whs-static/source/_announcements/2023-01-26_term-1-beginning-dates.md

 3.05 pm - Year 9 can finish for the day.

-**Tuesday, 31 January** - whole school in attendance.
+**Tuesday, 31 January**

+Whole school in attendance.
 Normal school timetable begins.

 We are all looking forward to meeting everybody and a wonderful 2023.